dragan-stepanovic/dragan-stepanovic.github.io/_posts/2023-04-07-front-loading-safety.md

 Why?

-Because pushing straight to the main incentivizes front-loading safety (tests, continuous code review, small steps).
+Because pushing straight to the main incentivizes front-loading safety (tests, continuous code review, smaller, safer steps).

 It reminds me of the famous traffic experiment, where removing sidewalks and traffic signs actually improved safety.